markomanninen/calchylus/README.rst

 ``()`` indicate the whole application that should be evaluated. ``x`` before the separator ``,`` is the function argument. ``x`` after the separator is the function body or just the Lambda term, as it is more conventionally called.
-Finally ``y``is the value for the function, thus we have a full application here, rather than just an abstraction.
+Finally, ``y` `is the value for the function, thus we have a full application here, rather than just an abstraction.
 Abstraction would, on the other hand be:
 ``(L x , x)``.